amazon-archives/aws-appsync-chat-starter-react/README.md

 1. Execute `amplify add hosting` from the project's root folder and follow the prompts to create an S3 bucket (DEV) and/or a CloudFront distribution (PROD).

-2. Build and publish the application:
+2. Build, deploy, upload and publish the application with a single command:

    ```bash
    amplify publish